Vernisekee/Descriptive-Analysis-on-the-Malaysia-Covid19-Vaccine-Dataset/README.md

 The focus of this project is the Malaysia COVID19 vaccination dataset.
 Descriptive analysis was conducted on:
 - Vaccination rate (National & State)
-- Tpe of vaccines administered
+- Type of vaccines administered
 - Covid19 vaccine adverse event following immunization (AEFI)
 - ICU bed cases associated with vaccination rate